gekomad/scala-chess-perft/README.md

 18)        g1-f3   5723523
 19)        b1-c3   5708064
 20)        b1-a3   4856835

 Tot 119060324 nodes in 13 seconds (9158k nodes per seconds)
 ```

+## FP and Chess Programming

+In chess engine programming the efficiency is critical, millions of moves are calculate in one second so I have had sacrifice the FP purity :(

 ## License